 Global circulation patterns

-At any one time there are multiple weather systems active around the globe with variable winds.
-When these winds are averaged over many years a well-defined global circulation pattern appears.
+At any time there are many weather systems weaving around the globe, however when averaged over many years a global pattern of air movement emerges.

 The global circulation